 Make consent rejectable without detriment - candidates shouldn’t feel forced to consent just to be considered.

-Video interviewing tools that lack built-in consent flows may leave organisations exposed if they cannot clearly document who consented, how, and when.
+Video interviewing tools that lack built-in consent flows or transparency mechanisms may leave organisations exposed if they cannot clearly document their lawful basis.

 3. Candidate Rights & Access Requests